Curley (film): Plot

+Cast

+Production

 When Hal Roach sold Our Gang to Metro-Goldwyn-Mayer in 1938, he was contractually bound not to produce any more children's comedies.
 When Roach decided that he wanted to produce Curley, he got MGM's permission by giving up his right to buy back the name Our Gang.
 Curley and its sequel, Who Killed Doc Robbin, performed mildly at the box office.